 Consistency and efficiency go a long way in making a coffee maker stand out from the crowd, both of which Mr. Coffee’s Optimal Brew machine achieves with ease.

 Outfitted with a stainless steel thermal carafe, the Optimal Brew keeps your beverage hotter than your average coffee maker.
 Moreover, the vacuum-insulated carafe keeps each pot hot regardless of whether it’s sitting within the machine or conveniently on your kitchen counter.
 Mr. Coffee also equipped the machine with a removable water reservoir, rendering the task of refilling the tank an absolute breeze.
 There’s even an onboard water filter that helps eliminate the chlorine from your tap water, that way you’re getting the best tasting cup of joe possible.

-Users can program the machine to brew at a set time each day, too, and choose from either normal or bold-brew cycles.
+Users can also program the machine to brew at a set time each day, too, and choose from either normal or bold-brew cycles.
 Delicious coffee and a straightforward feature set simply can’t be had for a cheaper price.

 Why we picked the Keurig K-Elite: